PasiSalenius/HelpBooks/README.md

 **Supported contexts:** `info`, `primary`, `warning`, `danger`, `success`, `light`, `dark`

+## Themes and Styling

+HelpBooks offers three built-in themes that match different macOS design eras:

+### Modern (Default)
+- Contemporary macOS design language
+- San Francisco font system
+- Clean, minimal interface with generous whitespace
+- Full dark mode support with system colors
+- Best for apps targeting macOS 11 (Big Sur) and later

+### Mavericks
+- OS X 10.9 Mavericks era styling (2013-2014)
+- Lucida Grande font
+- Classic macOS appearance with subtle gradients
+- Full dark mode support
+- Ideal for apps maintaining compatibility with older macOS versions

+### Tiger
+- OS X 10.4 Tiger era styling (2005-2007)
+- Geneva/Lucida Grande fonts
+- Classic Aqua-inspired interface
+- Full dark mode support
+- Perfect for retro-styled applications or nostalgia

+### Selecting a Theme

+**In the GUI App:**
+- Select your theme from the "Style" dropdown in the Metadata Editor
+- Preview updates immediately to show the selected theme
+- Theme is saved with your project and applied on export

+**In the CLI Tool:**
+- Set the `theme` field in your `helpbooks.json` configuration file
+- Valid values: `modern`, `mavericks`, `tiger`
+- See the CLI Configuration section below for details

+All themes support:
+- Responsive layouts that prevent horizontal scrolling
+- Full light and dark mode support
+- Proper rendering of alert boxes, code blocks, and tables
+- Collapsible table of contents navigation

 ## Integration with Your macOS App

 After exporting your Help Book: